 |Performance-Based Fees||Ask firm|

 |Private Investment Management||No|

 As a financial advisory firm, Sierra Asset Management can provide a variety of financial planning services for Americans.
 Financial advisors help you achieve your life goals, e.g., saving for retirement, by creating a comprehensive financial plan and managing your investment portfolio (e.g., stocks, ETFs, mutual funds, bonds).

-Sierra Asset Management is headquartered in Oakhurst, CA and currently serves in 2 states: California, Texas.
+Sierra Asset Management is headquartered in Oakhurst, CA and currently serves in 6 states: Arizona, California, Idaho, Oregon, Texas, Washington.

 Neither the SEC nor FINRA tracks portfolio performance metrics for the financial planning industry.
 As a result, unlike hedge funds, there is no historical performance for any financial advisory firm.
 Financial plans and investment portfolios are always unique to the client's personal financial situation.

 investor.com relies on regulatory data from the SEC to rate and review financial advisor firms.
 As a result, we do not support personal reviews on the site.
 To file a complaint or dispute with this firm, please fill out the SEC Investor Complaint Form.

 This automated report was generated using SEC and FINRA data and was last updated on November 4th, 2022*.
 For data support, email "firstname.lastname@example.org".
 Firms that receive a 4.5 or 5-star rating are considered Trusted by investor.com.
 Learn more.